kaimitai/faxedit/readme.md

   * Gridline toggle in tilemap window: Developers can enable or disable gridlines for clearer visual alignment when editing maps.
   * Default palette: The palette used to render screens will not go back to the world's default palette whenever you change screens via the slider.
 If you navigate to another world, however, it will revert to the default again.
   * Configurable NES palette: The palette definition has been moved into the configuration XML, allowing custom overrides and experimentation with color schemes.
+  * Cursor tile coordinate tooltip: When not in tilemap editing mode, the mouse cursor tile coordinates on the tilemap will show as a tooltip to make it a little easier to set door destinations and such.

   Compatibility note: ROMs created with earlier versions of the editor remain fully compatible with this new release.
 However, ROMs created with beta-4 or later may not be compatible with earlier versions of the editor.